-- NEVER exceed 80 km/h (50 MPH) if total load is more than 132 kg (290 lb). - NEVER exceed 80 km/h with a passenger.
+- On 1-UP models, NEVER exceed 90 km/h (55 MPH) if total load is more than 164 kg (360 lb). - On 2-UP models, NEVER exceed 90 km/h (55 MPH) if total load is more than 132 kg (290 lb). - On 2-UP models, NEVER exceed 90 km/h with a passenger.

-Any load carried on the vehicle including a passenger and/or the carrying rack(s) will affect the handling, stability and braking distance of the vehicle.
+Any load carried on the vehicle including a passenger (2-UP models) and/or the carrying rack(s) will affect the handling, stability and braking distance of the vehicle.
 Do not exceed the total load allowed for this vehicle, including the weight of operator and passenger cargo, accessories and trailer tongue weight.
-Refer to SPECIFICATIONS.
+Refer to SPECIFICA-TIONS.
 Always make sure the cargo is secured, properly distributed (1/3 of cargo weight in front and 2/3 of cargo weight in back) and cannot interfere with your proper control.
 Always be aware that the "cargo" may slide or fall off and cause an accident.
 Avoid cargo that may protrude sideways and get snagged or caught in bushes or other obstacles.
 Avoid covering and obstructing the headlights or taillight with the cargo.